justpsychiatry/Justpsychiatry-Article-Archive/README.rst

 Justpsychiatry Article Archive
 ===============================

-This is a collection of articles in the feild of psychiatry and psychology transformed and shared for high readability and accessibility.
+This is a collection of articles in the field of psychiatry and psychology transformed and shared for high readability and accessibility.

 .. toctree::